CVHub520/X-AnyLabeling/examples/grounding/yoloe/README.md

 - **Prompt-Free:** Leave text field empty to use configured class vocabulary for all images

 > **Note:** Visual prompting is not available in batch mode due to its interactive nature.

+## Open-Vocabulary Video Tracking

+Load the built-in `YOLOE-11-S-TrackTrack` configuration to assign a stable `group_id` to each detected instance across consecutive video frames.
+The `group_id` is the object's `track_id` and is preserved by MOT and MOTS export.

+The tracking configuration supports text prompting and prompt-free detection:

+1. Load a video or an ordered directory of video frames.
+2. Select `YOLOE-11-S-TrackTrack` from the model list.
+3. Enter one or more object names, or leave the text field empty to use the configured vocabulary.
+4. Run the current frame and verify the detections.
+5. Press `Ctrl+M` on Windows/Linux or `Cmd+M` on macOS to process the remaining
+   frames.
+6. Use the Group ID Manager (`Alt+G`) to review or correct object identities.

+Run `Reset Tracker` before starting a different video.
+Changing the text prompt automatically resets the tracker because numeric class IDs belong to the active prompt vocabulary.

+Tracking can recover brief missed detections within `track_buffer`.
+Long occlusions, visually similar instances, abrupt camera cuts, and fast small objects can still cause identity switches.
+Review these cases before exporting training data.